raq929/sacred_harp_search_backend/README.md

 #Planning
 I wanted to be very clear about what the data structure of my site would be before I started building the api.
 I think that making sure this planning was solid and running it by several people before getting started probably saved me a lot of time overall.
+For this project, I did not have a clear plan for validation, serializers, or controllers, but after completing the project, I feel like I have a much better understanding of how these work, and I will be able to plan them much more clearly in the next project.

 ## Data